StudyFrenchSpanish

 These are some extra lessons that you can buy from the store.
 The cost differs, and some are only available for a limited period.

-Some languages offer you to read some flirting words and, idioms & proverbs.
-So, you can use these incentives to learn something related to that language concerned.
+Some languages offer you to read some flirting words, idioms & proverbs.
+So, you can use these incentives to learn something related to the language concerned.

 (iv) Double or Nothing